florianschanda/miss_hit/README.md

 static analysis tools for MATLAB.
 This project attempts to fill this gap.

-If you have MATLAB in your production code and want to improve code quality then this tool-suite is for you.
+If you have MATLAB or MATLAB embedded in Simulink models in your production code and want to improve code quality then this tool-suite is for you.

 ## Tools & Documentation